Hiring a Car Accident Lawyer in Vermont? We Can Help.

 Medical payments coverage’s most important function is that it allows you to be able to pay for your medical treatment resulting from a car accident in Vermont as you get the treatment.
 You don’t have to wait for your case to settle or a jury verdict, and you don’t have to use your personal insurance and get slammed by the large deductibles that often accompany those policies.

 This is a very common and worrisome issue that Sabbeth Law regularly confronts in Vermont car accident cases.
-In these cases, we look to what is called “underinsured” and “uninsured” bodily injury motorist coverage (also known as “UM” or UIM” coverage).
+In these cases, we look to “underinsured” (UIM) and “uninsured” (UM) bodily injury motorist coverage.

-If you or a family member that you live with have an insured vehicle, you’re likely covered by UM/UIM coverage.
+If you or a family member that you live with have an insured vehicle, UM/UIM coverage is likely on the plan.
 This coverage provides invaluable protection that allows you to maintain a Vermont personal injury cases against someone who negligently injured you, even if the person who caused your injury doesn’t have insurance.
 How?
 It will pay for the damage that the uninsured driver caused in the car crash, including your medical bills, pain and suffering, and lost wages.
 Of course, you have to prove damages just the same as you would if the case was being brought against the person who injured you through their insurance company.

 For example, what if a driver who has no insurance causes a car accident resulting in injuries, and we prove you sustained losses valued at $100,000.00?
 Your insurance will pay that amount of money to you through your uninsured motorist coverage, if your limits are $100,000.00 or higher.
 If you have less uninsured motorist coverage (for example, your limits are $50,000), it will pay out up to the amount of your limits.

-What if you’re injured by an “underinsured” driver in Vermont?
-An underinsured driver is someone who causes a the car accident and injury that results in losses greater than they’re insured to cover.
+What an “underinsured” driver hit you and cause injuries?
+An underinsured driver is someone who causes a car accident and injury with losses greater than their insurance covers.
 Like in the above example, let’s say your damages are determined to be $100,000.00, but the person who caused the car crash only had $50,000.00 in insurance.
 If you have $100,000.00 or more in underinsured motorist coverage, your insurance would pay the extra $50,000.00 you are rightfully due.

-There are many other issues in underinsured/uninsured motorist liability law, such as: Who is covered under the policy?
-What types of Vermont car or offroad accidents are covered?
+There are many other issues in underinsured/uninsured motorist liability law, such as: Who does the policy cover?
+What types of Vermont car or offroad accidents does the policy cover?
 Will your insurance company fight you?
 If you have questions about the complexities of underinsured or uninsured motorist bodily injury coverage, call us.

 There are many, many other elements to car accident cases in Vermont.
 If you’ve been injured in an automobile accident in Vermont, call me at 802-457-1112 or get a free evaluation by clicking here.
 Our promise to you is that we will always give you my best legal analysis free of charge.
-Whether or not we agree to take your case, we will at least be sure to set you on the right path to help to make sure you’re not taken advantage of.
+Whether or not we agree to take your case, we will at least be sure to set you on the right path to help to make sure nobody takes advantage of you.